colehaus/colex/content/posts/priority-decisions/main.md

 We can also describe maximin $\preccurlyeq_{MaMi}$ in symbols:

-$$a_i \preccurlyeq_{MaMi} a_j \leftrightarrow \min_{s \in S} v(a_i, s) \leq \min_{s \in S} v(a_j, s) s$$
+$$a_i \preccurlyeq_{MaMi} a_j \leftrightarrow \min_{s \in S} v(a_i, s) \leq \min_{s \in S} v(a_j, s)$$

 where $a_i$ and $a_j$ represent the ith and jth actions, $s$ is a particular state of the world from the set $S$ of all states, and $v : A \times S \to V$ is a function mapping an action in a particular state of the world to an element in the [total order](https://en.wikipedia.org/wiki/Total_order) order of values $V$.

 In other words, we start out with a totally ordered set of valuations where each outcome (cell in a decision table) corresponds to a valuation in this set.
 These outcomes can be compared to one another to determine which is preferable.
-Maximin is then a way of lifting the total order of outcome valuations and turning it into a binary relation on actions---each of which comprises several outcomes across different states of the world.
+Maximin is then a way of lifting the total order of outcome valuations and turning it into a binary relation on actions---"lifting" is necessary because each  action consists of _several_ outcomes across different states of the world.

-The resulting binary relation is [reflexive](https://en.wikipedia.org/wiki/Reflexive_relation), [transitive](https://en.wikipedia.org/wiki/Transitive_relation) and [connex](https://en.wikipedia.org/wiki/Connex_relation).
+The resulting binary relation on actions is [reflexive](https://en.wikipedia.org/wiki/Reflexive_relation), [transitive](https://en.wikipedia.org/wiki/Transitive_relation) and [connex](https://en.wikipedia.org/wiki/Connex_relation).
 This means maximin is a total preorder.
 If we strengthen it by switching to $<$ in the right-hand side of the definition instead of $\leq$, strong maximin (analogous to strong dominance) becomes a total order (with [antisymmetry](https://en.wikipedia.org/wiki/Antisymmetric_relation) vacuously satisfied).

 # Maximax